Celtic dominate at PFA Scotland Awards as Ange Postecoglou, Callum McGregor and Tom Rogic claim prizes

 Priscila Chinchilla claimed the inaugural Women's Player of the Year prize at the ceremony in Glasgow; Jacynta Galabadaarachchi won the first Women's Young Player of the Year award; Celtic's Tom Rogic's stunning solo goal against Dundee United was voted as goal of the season

-Celtic dominated at the PFA Scotland Awards as Ange Postecoglou, Callum McGregor, Tom Rogic and Liel Abada took home prizes.
+Celtic dominated at the PFA Scotland Awards as Ange Postecoglou, Callum McGregor, Tom Rogic, Liel Abada and Jacynta Galabadaarachchi took home prizes.

 Postecoglou won Manager of the Year with Celtic on course to regain the Scottish Premiership title from Old Firm rivals Rangers in his first season in Scotland, with the Hoops holding a six-point lead with three games to go.